I wondered, [i][color=#0000cd]Exactly which LEGO pieces would I sell in these capsules?[/color][/i]

 If we were having to purchase these machines, I would be very scared about expanding this fast, but with our third party operator contract we have with Coke, they are providing the machines for us.

 The catch is we have to purchase our product from Coca Cola, and at a slightly higher price point than being able to purchase them in bulk at Sam's Club.
-But Coke also provides service if the machine breaks down for any reason.
+But

 I have posted very little about my business on this forum.
 Numbers and things.
 I've certainly talked a great deal about working it though.
 With the help of Andy and this forum, I am finally getting close to being cash flow positive.
 While I have made money all along, you just can never seem to get ahead.
 There is always something you need to purchase.